 Pursuant to an agreement dated August 13, 2010, the Company had an option to acquire up to a 75% interest in the mineral title of the 15,000-hectare Fredonia Property located in Antioquia, Colombia.
 In November 2013, notice was provided to the optionor that the Company had earned a 50% interest in the Fredonia property, however the Company had no intention at that time to incur any further exploration or concession expenditures.
-The Company ceased its exploration operation in Colombia during fiscal 2013 and its entire investment of \$6,600,686 in Colombia was written off.
+The Company ceased its exploration operation in Colombia during fiscal 2013 and wrote off its entire investment in Colombia.
 Any future expenditures incurred by the optionor and/or other third parties may have the effect of diluting the Company's earned interest in the Fredonia Property.